SaketJNU/software_engineering/GITAM-Lab/List_of_Programs.md

 12. Write a Python program to Reverse a linked list.
 13. Write a Python program to find the smallest number in a list number in a list.
 14. Write a Python program to find the largest number in a list.
-15. Write a Python script to sort (ascending order a dictionary by value.
+15. Write a Python program to sort (ascending order a dictionary by value.
-16. Write a Python script to sort (descending order) a dictionary by value.
+16. Write a Python program to sort (descending order) a dictionary by value.
+17. Write a Python program Create a dictionary and apply the following methods:
+    1) Print the dictionary items
+    2) access
+    3) use get()
+    4)change values
+    5) use len()
+18.Write a Python program to create a tuple with different data types.:
+      1) Add items
+      2) 2) len()